Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 \begin{theorem}[Pintz-Ruzsa, 2020] Every sufficiently large even integer is the sum of two primes and at most $8$ powers of $2$. \end{theorem}

 Before Linnik \cite{Linnik1953} proved the aforementioned result in 1953, he established a weaker conclusion in 1951.
-Under the assumption of the generalized Riemann hypothesis (GRH), he proved that any sufficiently large even number can be expressed as the sum of two primes plus at most $K'$ powers of $2$ \cite{Linnik1951}.
+Under the assumption that the GRH is true, he proved that any sufficiently large even number can be expressed as the sum of two primes plus at most $K'$ powers of $2$ for some constant $K'$ \cite{Linnik1951}.
 This conclusion has also undergone a series of improvements.
-Heath-Brown and Puchta \cite{HBP2002} achieved the most refined estimate for $K'$ to date, surpassing the earlier results of Linnik \cite{Linnik1951}, Liu-Liu-Wang \cite{LLW1998_1}, Liu-Liu-Wang \cite{LLW1999}, and Wang \cite{Wang1999}. \begin{theorem}[Heath-Brown--Puchta, 2002] Assuming the GRH, every sufficiently large even integer is the sum of two primes and at most $7$ powers of $2$. \end{theorem}
+Heath-Brown and Puchta \cite{HBP2002} achieved the most refined estimate for $K'$ to date, surpassing the earlier results of Linnik \cite{Linnik1951}, Gallagher \cite{Gallagher1975}, Liu-Liu-Wang \cite{LLW1998_1}, Liu-Liu-Wang \cite{LLW1999}, and Wang \cite{Wang1999}. \begin{theorem}[Heath-Brown--Puchta, 2002] Suppose the GRH is true, every sufficiently large even integer is the sum of two primes and at most $7$ powers of $2$. \end{theorem}